tethysplatform/tethys/docs/tethys_sdk/templating.rst

 Base Templates
 ==============

 There are two layers of templates provided for Tethys app development.
+The :file:`app_base.html` or any of its derivatives (See :ref:`additional_base_templates`) from which all Tethys apps inherit, and the :file:`base.html` at the app level from which all pages in an app project can inherit.

 The :file:`app_base.html` template provides the HTML skeleton for all Tethys app templates, which includes the base HTML structural elements (e.g.: ``<html>``, ``<head>``, and ``<body>`` elements), the base style sheets and JavaScript libraries, and many blocks for customization.

 All Tethys app projects also include a :file:`base.html` template that inherits from the :file:`app_base.html` template.

-App developers are encouraged to use the :file:`base.html` file as the base template for all of their templates, rather than extending the :file:`app_base.html` file directly.
-The :file:`base.html` template is easier to work with, because it includes only the blocks that will be used most often from the :file:`app_base.html` template.
-However, all of the blocks that are available from :file:`app_base.html` template will also be available for use in the :file:`base.html` template and any templates that extend it.
+App developers are encouraged to use the :file:`base.html` file as the base template for all of their templates within an app, rather than extending the :file:`app_base.html` file directly.
+The :file:`base.html` template is easier to work with, because it includes only the blocks that will be used most often from the :file:`app_base.html` template or its derivatives (See :ref:`additional_base_templates`).
+However, all of the blocks that are available from :file:`app_base.html` template or its selected derivative template will also be available for use in the :file:`base.html` template and any templates that extend it.

 Many of the blocks in the template correspond with different portions of the app interface.
 Figure 1 provides a graphical explanation of these blocks.
 An explanation of all the blocks provided in the :file:`app_base.html` and :file:`base.html` templates can be found in the section that follows.